htrivedi038/C-DSA/README.md

 # C-DSA
-iam start the DSA using C++. i will cover all topic from zero to advance level.
+i am starting the DSA using C++. i will cover all topic from zero to advance level.